Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Introduction

 \paragraph{The frequency decomposition achieved in Theorem \ref{thm:mainbb}.}

-In this paper, we achieve the desired decomposition into low- and high-frequency pieces in the manner best adapted to the functional analysis of the Helmholtz equation: by using the functional calculus for the Helmholtz operator itself.
-Recall that once we realise the operator \beq P=-c^2\nabla \cdot (A\nabla) \eeq with appropriate domain as a self-adjoint operator (on a space weighted by $c^{-2}$), the functional calculus for self-adjoint operators allows us to define $f(P)$ for a broad class of functions $f.$ In particular, given $k>0$, we are interested in taking $f$ a cutoff function of the real axis equal to $1$ on $B(0, \mu k)$ for some $\mu>1$.
-Then for fixed $k$, $(1-f)(P)$ is a high-frequency cutoff and $f(P)$ a low-frequency cutoff; in the special case $A=I, c=1$, these are simply Fourier multipliers of the type used in \cite{LaSpWu:20}.
+In this paper, we achieve the desired decomposition into low- and high-frequency pieces in the manner best adapted to the functional analysis of the Helmholtz equation:~by using the functional calculus for the Helmholtz operator itself.
+Recall that once we realise the operator \beq P=-c^2\nabla \cdot (A\nabla) \eeq with appropriate domain as a self-adjoint operator (on a space weighted by $c^{-2}$), the functional calculus for self-adjoint operators allows us to define $\phi(P)$ for a broad class of functions $g.$ In particular, given $k>0$, we take $\phi$ a cutoff function on $\Rea^d$ equal to $1$ on $B(0, \mu k)$ for some $\mu>1$.
+Then, for fixed $k$, $(1-\phi)(P)$ is a high-frequency cutoff and $\phi(P)$ a low-frequency cutoff.
+We emphasise that working with functions of the operator can be thought of as just the classic idea of using expansions in terms of eigenfunctions of the differential operator.
+Indeed, in the special case $A=I, c=1$, these frequency cut-offs are simply Fourier multipliers of the type used in \cite{LaSpWu:20}.

-The novelty of the approach used here is to make the functional calculus approach work in the much more general setting of \emph{semiclassical black-box scattering} introduced by Sj\"ostrand-Zworski \cite{SjZw:91}, which allows us to treat variable (possibly rough) media, obstacles, and partially transparent obstacles all at once.
-We rescale \footnote{The semiclassical parameter is usually denoted by $h$, but we use $\hsc$ to avoid a notational clash with the meshwidth of the FEM used in Theorems \ref{thm:FEM1} and \ref{thm:FEM2}.}, setting $\hsc=k^{-1}$, and study operators $P_\hsc$ equal to a variable-coefficient Laplacian outside the ``black-box'' $B_{R_0}$, and equal to $-\hsc^2\Delta$ outside a larger ball $B_{R_1}$.
+The novelty of the approach used here is to make the functional calculus approach work in the much more general setting of \emph{semiclassical black-box scattering} introduced by Sj\"ostrand-Zworski \cite{SjZw:91}, which allows us to treat variable (possibly rough) media, impenetrable obstacles, and penetrable obstacles all at once.
+We rescale, setting $\hsc=k^{-1}$, and study operators $P_\hsc$ equal to a variable-coefficient Laplacian outside the ``black-box'' $B_{R_0}$, and equal to $-\hsc^2\Delta$ outside a larger ball $B_{R_1}$.
 We are now interested in functions of $P_{\hsc}$ of the form $\psi(P_{\hsc})$ with $\psi=1$ in $B(0, \mu)$ and $0$ in $(B(0, 2\mu))^c$.
-We split
+After multiplying the solution $u$ by a cut-off function $\varphi$ that equals one near the black box (since $u$ is only locally $L^2$), we split

 with

 and both pieces again defined by the spectral theorem.
 We now discuss the two pieces separately.